+WHAT TO EXPECT All toxic bait in the operation will be coated with deer repellent.
 The operation will begin with the distribution of non-toxic, tan-coloured cereal pellets by helicopter.
 This "prefeed" gives possums a taste for the pellets and overcomes bait shyness.
-One to two weeks later, toxic, green cereal pellets - each containing 0.15 percent biodegradable sodium fluoroacetate (also known as 1080)

-- will be applied by helicopter at a rate

-of two kilograms per hectare.
-That's

-about one bait to every 60 square

-metres.
-The Coach Road operation

-will be subject to strict safety, qualityassurance and monitoring requirements.
+One to two weeks later, toxic, green cereal pellets - each containing 0.15 percent biodegradable sodium fluoroacetate (also known as 1080) will be applied by helicopter at a rate of up to two kilograms per hectare.
+That's about one bait to every 60 square metres.
+The Maungataniwha Aerial operation will be subject to strict safety, quality-assurance and monitoring requirements.
 Advanced GPS navigational equipment will be used to ensure the pellets are accurately placed and exclusion zones avoided.